William Joseph Hicks

 - Born April 7, 1933 in Ivy, VA USA

 Outfielder Joe Hicks, a graduate of the University of Virginia with a degree in education, arrived with the Chicago White Sox for a six-game trial in 1959.
-The left-handed swinger would spend five years (1959-1963) in the major leagues, but slided back into the minors each year with the exception of 1962, when he spent the entire season in the "Show".
+The left-handed swinger spent five years (1959-1963) in the major leagues, but slid back into the minors each year with the exception of 1962, when he spent the entire season in the "Show" with the Washington Senators.
 Hicks had signed on with the White Sox as an amateur free agent before the 1953 season and spent his first year with the Madisonville Miners of the Kitty League and the Colorado Springs Sky Sox of the Western League; between the two, he hit .385 with 17 homers.

 Joe had two more good years, hitting .349 for Colorado Springs in 1954 and .299 for the Memphis Chickasaws in 1955, sandwiched around two years in the United States military in 1956 and 1957.
 On his return in 1958, the 25-year-old veteran had a good season split between the Indianapolis Indians and Colorado Springs again, hitting a combined .355 with 9 homers in 137 games.
 Joe spent 151 games with the Indianapolis Indians in 1959, hit .314 with 11 dingers and it was now time to go to Comiskey Park, which Joe did.
 It was September 18th; he appeared in 6 games went 3 for 7 for the American League pennant winners and things were looking good for the future.